USSRcoder/dcu2pat/README.md

 With *.int files, also created .pat files.<br>
 Also, *.h files created<br>

+# DCU32.pas
+set `conf_verbose` variable from 0 to 100, for verbose output in .h files;
+May be ugly, but it need, when you creating structures with offsets in IDA;

 # dcu2pat usage:
 1. Make 2 dirs, in the program folder: